saima-tithi/FastViromeExplorer-Doc/index.md

 FastViromeExplorer
 ===================
 Indentify the viruses/phages and their abundance in the viral metagenomics data.
+The paper describing FastViromeExplorer is available from here: <a href="https://peerj.com/articles/4227/">https://peerj.com/articles/4227/</a>.
 FastViromeExplorer is freely available at: <a href="https://code.vt.edu/saima5/FastViromeExplorer">https://code.vt.edu/saima5/FastViromeExplorer</a>

 # Installation
 FastViromeExplorer requires JAVA (JDK) 1.8 or later, Samtools 1.4 or later, and Kallisto 0.43.0 or later installed in the user's machine.